Discover Cartagena de Indias, a jewel of world heritage

 Finally, if you have any questions while on your trip, visit one of the many information points you’ll find in the areas of the city heavily frequented by tourists.

-With these simple recommendations, you can make the most of your stay in the wonderful 'Heroic City'.
-The city that has inspired and made countless tourists fall in love, is waiting to greet you at the most welcoming place on Earth.
+The city that has inspired and made countless tourists fall in love, is waiting to greet you.
 Find out more here!

 "My Colombian friend had told me that doing a sunset cruise was a great experience to do in Cartagena.
 We chose to do it with Sibarita and we’re super happy about it!
 The boat had about 30 people and the atmosphere onboard was really great, mostly thanks to the nice staff and the Latino music playing!
 For less than 20$/pers we found it was really good value for money especially considering that it is open bar for rum and coke and punch!